Water is an interdisciplinary topic that has links with all aspects of climate change, biodiversity and pollution.

 However, water policy is so often left behind, at the background.
 And yet this is a major issue impacting many daily life sectors (agriculture, food, construction, energy, health, industry…).

-In the face of the imperative to raise this issue at the heads of State and government level, the President of the French Republic Emmanuel Macron and the President of the Republic of Kazakhstan Kassym-Jomart Tokayev announced at COP28 the organization of a "One Water Summit", in the margin of the next high-level session of the 79th United Nations General Assembly.
+In the face of the imperative to raise this issue at the heads of State and government level, the President of the French Republic Emmanuel Macron and the President of the Republic of Kazakhstan Kassym-Jomart Tokayev and the President of the World Bank Ajay Banga co-organize a "One Water Summit", in partnership with the Crown Prince and Prime Minister of Saudi Arabia Mahammed bin Salman, as announced at COP28.

-The summit aims to contribute to the ongoing United Nations discussions and process to enhance global water governance, accelerate action on SDG6 on water and sanitation, building on the momentum of the UN Water Conference in 2023.
+It aims to contribute to the ongoing United Nations discussions and process to enhance global water governance, accelerate action on SDG6 on water and sanitation, building on the momentum of the UN Water Conference in 2023.
+In fact, the aim of the summit is to act as an incubator for solutions, in preparation for the next UN Water Conference in 2026

 It will furthermore integrate its agenda into the other existing water processes and initiatives, such as the World Water Forum, the Dushanbe Conference, or the World Water Week.